emmahewson/mp1_batala_bangor/README.md

 I ran the site through the [Wave Web Accessibility Evaulation Tool](https://wave.webaim.org/).
 I discovered a number of small issues that required some changes to make the site more accessible.

-* The tool raised some contrast errors in some of the text, however upon further evaluation I discovered this was referring to the text elements in the footer social links with a class of 'sr-only' to aid accessibilty for screen readers, which were not visible anyway.
+* The tool raised some contrast errors in some of the text, upon further evaluation I discovered this was referring to the text elements in the footer social links with a class of 'sr-only' to aid accessibilty for screen readers, which were not visible anyway.
 So I discounted this issue.

 ![Wave Web Tool Contrast Error - whole site](assets/images/val-acc-prob1-1.png)
 ![Wave Web Tool Contrast Error - details](assets/images/val-acc-prob1-2.png)